New Audio Research: The COVID-19 Effect on Sonic Branding

 So the conscious response from consumers is, ‘We don’t need or want your concern’, but as a sonic branding agency that specializes in the creation of music and sound for global brands, it raises the question, Does that translate into the music and sound where we know consumer response is largely subconscious?

-Made Music Studio’s Amy Crawford wrote on this topic earlier in the year and as it’s worth a reread of her blog post, even months later.
-Creatively, and from what surveys might say, we understand the desire to move past “sameness,” but Amy warned of overreaching and seeming out of touch.
+Made Music Studio’s Amy Crawford wrote on this topic earlier in the year and as it’s worth a reread of her blog, even months later.
+From what surveys might say, we understand the desire to move past “sameness,” but Amy warned of overreaching and seeming out of touch with your creative.
 New data shows she was right to voice that concern.

 The results confirm the current crises are affecting our subconscious responds to branded sound…significantly.

-MMS did an in-depth dive into the data in an effort to guide our clients through the critical decisions they are making right now — both those with existing sonic identity systems and those in the middle of the process.
-We tested 15 sonic logos currently in the marketplace for their subconscious emotional appeal,among other key benchmarks.
+Made Music Studio, along with our partners at Sentient Decision Science, did an in-depth dive into the data in an effort to guide our clients through the critical decisions they are making right now — both those with existing sonic identity systems and those in the middle of the process.
+We tested 15 sonic logos currently in the marketplace for their subconscious emotional appeal, among other key benchmarks.

 The results confirm the current crises are affecting our subconscious response to branded sound…significantly·